Top 10 Minecraft BEST Armor Enchantments

 Unbreaking III

-You’ve seen us mention the Unbreaking III enchantment for its effectiveness before in this guide, so it’s only logical that we provide it a separate entry.
+You’ve seen me mention the Unbreaking III enchantment for its effectiveness before in this guide, so it’s only logical that I provide it in a separate entry.
 This hefty buff is centered on the durability trait—just like Mending—and serves the purpose of increasing any tool’s, weapon’s, or armor piece’s endurance toward a decrease in durability points.
-You definitely need to have this enchant equipped to savor your most cherished armor builds in the game.

 • The maximum power level that Unbreaking can be taken up to is 3.
 There is a certain formula that this enchant follows to implement the favorable effects.